qbead/qbeadWebsite/content/book/animation.md

 where the first argument `i` is the number of the LED we want to change.
 Similarly, we use `SpinWheel.setSmallLED(i,r,g,b)` to do the same for the smaller LEDs.

-Now we will see the last conceptual tool we will need.
+Now we will introduce the last conceptual tool we will need.
 To create an interesting time-dependent pattern where different LEDs show different colors and intensities, we simply need to control each of them separately.